xingY97/displayNews/README.md

 # This app was created using newsAPI.org

-##Tech that I used
+**Tech that I used**

--- Protocol and delegate set up
+- Protocol and delegate set up
--- Data retrival
+- Data retrival
--- UI design
+- UI design
--- customized cell to display data
+- customized cell to display data
---Created a cached manager to prevent redownloading same images
+-Created a cached manager to prevent redownloading same images